bcgov/moh-prime/documentation/HpdidLookup-API.md

 }
 ```

-In the case of an indefinite absence (absence From date provided, starting today or in the past, but no To date given), the status will be `Indefinite absence` and the vendor should deprovision this user, e.g.
+In the case of an indefinite absence (absence From date provided, starting today or in the past, but no To date given):
 ```
 {
     "result": [
         {
             "hpdid": "kax2r4lbr2ejsew4ba5bivvsk5onfqaj",
             "gpid": "H86$J0C3Z$6DYHDFUZ@N",
-            "status": "Indefinite absence",
+            "status": "Indefinite absence, deprovision user",
             "accessType": null,
             "licences": null
         }